lhofbauer/fratoo/docs/running.rst

                         zgroupby="TECHNOLOGY")

-A detailed description of the plot functions is given in the :doc:`API <api>` and some examples are given below.
+A detailed description of the plot functions is given in the code and some examples are given below.

 *******************
 Defining model runs
 *******************

-As discussed in the :doc:`introduction <introduction>`, being able to flexibly run different geographic entities of the model while potentially (dis)aggregating them or the results is a key feature of fratoo designed to facilitate the creation of scenario pathways and insights relevant across spatial and governance scales.
+As discussed in the :doc:`introduction <introduction>`, being able to flexibly run different geographic entities of the model while potentially aggregating them or the results is a key feature of fratoo designed to facilitate the creation of scenario pathways and insights relevant across spatial and governance scales.

 This is implemented through a flexible :meth:`~fratoo.model.Model.perform_runs` method which takes a number of arguments defining the required model runs and saves the results in the ``results`` attribute of the model.
-It has the following arguments:
+It has the following core arguments:

 * ``names`` (list): A list of names of the model runs.
 Model runs can represent, for example, different scenarios for the same spatial entity or runs of different spatial entities.
 * ``entities`` (list): A nested list of the spatial entities explicitly included in each run.
 Each sublist for a single run includes lists of strings where each subsublist contains the names of the regions part of a single optimization and (optional) subsubsublist (sorry) contain entities that are to be aggregated.
 This is explained in more detail below.
 It must be the same length as ``names``.
 * ``func`` (list, optional): A list of functions to be applied to the input data set for each of the model runs.
 The functions take the input data set in form of a dictionary as parameter and return the amended input data dictionary.
 It must be the same lengths as ``names``, if given.
 * ``autoinclude`` (bool, optional): A boolean argument deciding if the runs are to automatically also include parent and child entities of explicitly listed ones in ``entities``.
 The default is *True*.
+* ``weights`` (str, optional): Name of the parameter that is used to as weight when calculating the fraction of parent regions.
+The parameter needs to be defined over the REGION set.
+If None is given equal weights are assumed.
+The default is None.
 * ``processes`` (int, optional): The number of CPU processes to be used to solve model runs.
 If it is set higher than the number of model runs, the number of model runs is used instead.
 The default is *1*.
 * ``join_results`` (bool, optional): A boolean argument deciding if results of the runs are to be saved in a combined DataFrame.
 The default is *False*.
 * ``overwrite`` (bool, optional): A boolean argument deciding if previous results, if existing, are to be overwritten.
 If *False*, the runs will not proceed if results already exist and a warning is given.
 The default is *False*.